“I want a Red Panda as a pet!”

 Scent marking is important for Red Pandas.
 They use anal glands for that.
 It is no surprise, that the marking smells rather strong and there is a need to clean the enclosure or den very often.

-And: Red pandas are typically not dangerous, but if they have to defend, they use their sharp claws and a very strong bite.
-They can also cause injury if they want to climb up on you like on a tree.
+And: Red pandas are typically not dangerous, but if they have to defend, they use their sharp claws and a strong bite.
+They can also cause injury if they want to climb on you, like on a tree.
 There have also been cases where (hand-raised) Red Pandas were aggressive towards the keepers.

-The diet must be changed in case of diseases – and a wrong diet can also cause a lot of diseases.
+The diet must be changed in case of diseases — and a wrong diet can also cause many diseases.